 Hence, this entry today will go quickly over some of the theory on pranayama to offer practical ‘how to’ advice for any person interested in establishing a weekly yogic breathwork routine.
 Indeed, everybody should be able to enjoy yoga’s most accessible benefits also from the comfort of their own home!

 Shallow breathing is, for example, a very common condition for many modern day individuals.
-Conscious and unconscious stressors are generally at the roots of it, and its effects are most noticeable: from exhaustion to anxiety, depression, or even higher risks of cardiovascular disease, all of these are factors that can lead to very serious complications.
+Conscious and unconscious stressors are generally at the roots of it, and its effects are very noticeable: from exhaustion to anxiety, depression, or even higher risks of cardiovascular disease, all of these factors can lead to very serious complications.

-If your breathing is shallow, this means you are not making use of the full potential of your lungs and are basically staying on the surface of experience, breathing only into the clavicle area.
-This requires a great deal of effort to produce much less air than you’d normally draw with a full breath, which creates an oxygen deficit that can only be overcome by quickening the intake of (still superficial) air.
+If wour breathing is shallow, this means eyou are not making use of the full potential of our lungs and are basically staying on the surface of experience, breathing only into the clavicle area.
+This requires a great deal of effort to produce much less air than we’d normally draw with a full breath, which creates an oxygen deficit that can only be overcome by quickening the intake of (still superficial) air.

 We see this as a suitable life metaphor, because, when the breathing is shallow, so is our experience of the world.
 Still, it is relatively easy to suffer from shallow breathing or to have periods in life where, for whatever reason, we feel as if we were not properly able to breath life in.
-So, for those of you with ‘profounder aspirations,’ here’s an easy 10 to 15 minute routine for you to try out now and then to eventually breath life to its full!
-This easy pranayama routine will expand your lung capacity overtime, by slowly, but steadily, stretching the tissues that can otherwise restrict your breathing.
+So, for those of you with ‘profound aspirations,’ here’s an easy 10 to 15 minute routine for you to try out now and then to eventually breath life to its fullest!
+This easy pranayama routine will expand your lung capacity overtime by slowly, and steadily, stretching the tissues that can otherwise restrict our breathing.

 To begin with, asume a comfortable position, either sitting on the floor in siddhasana or padmasana (cross-legged), or in a comfortable surface and position of your choosing.
 For more advanced practitioners, baddha padmasana would be the position of choice.
 Then, draw a few even long breaths.
 No rules apply.
 Just breathe in and out fully, relaxedly following whatever rhythm feels most natural.

 Eliminate any potential distractions and, if desired, time yourself to avoid worries about going ‘overtime.’
-Once ready, place the index and middle finger of your right hand on the spot between your eyes –your third eye area– and use the thumb and ring finger of the same hand to block/release the flux of air into your nostrils, as shown in the picture above.
+Once ready, place the index and middle finger of your right hand on the spot between your eyes like in the picture above –your third eye area– and use the thumb and ring finger of the same hand to block/release the flux of air into your nostrils.
 The thumb goes to the right nostril, the ring finger to the left one.

 Then, nadi shodhana pranayama can begin: